Using Git, GitHub, and GitHub Classroom for Courses

 Benefits

-. - Scroll down and select
+. - If you see an option, scroll down and select

 Get teacher benefits